Integrable mappings and the notion of anticonfinement

-where the powers of $\epsilon^{-1}$ increase linearly.
-This phenomenon is commented upon in [\refdef\mimura] in relation to the theory of Diller and Favre [\refdef\diller], which tells us that the existence of such a singularity pattern is tantamount to the existence of an non-confined singularity, in the sense that for such a mapping a finite number of blow-ups (and, if needed, blow-downs) will not give rise to an automorphism on a rational surface (as would have been the case if all the singularities had been confined).
-These authors also show that, in that case, the mapping has either linear degree growth (which is a characteristic of linearisable mappings), or will have positive algebraic entropy.
-Hence, in the absence of any other non-confined singularities, we expect linear growth in the anticonfining pattern to imply linear growth for the homogeneous degree for the iterates and thus zero algebraic entropy for the mapping.
+where the powers of $\epsilon^{-1}$ increase linearly, which implies that the mapping must exhibit a degree growth which is at least linear as well.
+It is easily checked that the degree growth is indeed exactly linear.
+This phenomenon is commented upon in [\refdef\mimura] in relation to the results of Diller and Favre [\diller], which tell us that such an anticonfined singularity is necessarily non-regularisable since linear degree growth is incompatible with the singularity structure of a regularisable mapping.
+Therefore, in the absence of any other singularities, we expect linear growth in the pattern associated with such an anticonfined singularity to imply linear degree growth and thus a dynamical degree equal to 1 for the mapping.
 Such a mapping, moreover, is linearisable.